fhdsl/NIH_Data_Sharing/docs/index.md

 ## Authors

 This course was developed by the [Fred Hutch Data Science Lab](https://hutchdatascience.org/).
 Please see the [author credits](#about-the-authors) for more information.
+The slides for the course are available [here](https://docs.google.com/presentation/d/1luFoDzF6aDJEebbL6iWoJ_s8s9nQnaWLL5jghbmWdak/edit?usp=sharing).